Get free ebooK with 50 must do coding Question for Product Based Companies solved

 Here are some frequently asked questions related to the toString method in java.

-Ans: The toString() method is used to obtain a string representation of an object in Java.
-It is often used in debugging, logging, or printing the state of an object.
+The toString() method in Java is used to obtain a string representation of an object.
+It is overridden in classes to provide meaningful information about the object’s state, aiding in debugging and logging.